rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/crushes.md

 ### The (Nonexhaustive) Taxonomy of Crushes

 - Romantic crush: the most common form of crush, a parasocial relationship to a person you find attractive
 - Friend crush: like a crush, but platonic.
-A strong interest in becoming friends with somebody that you may or may not act on
+A strong interest in becoming friends with somebody that you may or may not act on (if you do act, might become a [[platonic pursuit]])
 - Art crush: for creatives, having a fascination/infatuation with another creative's work, wanting to know them *or* their work better
 - Fascinations: Falling down rabbit holes of particular topics, areas, or hobbies.
 (Perhaps not a crush per se, but certainly a relative of it.)